liyanage/xcode-text-macros/README.md

 Inserts a `dispatch_async()` statement with a block literal targeting the global concurrent queue.
 A selection or the cursor ends up in the block.
+Cycles through the other dispatch_* variants below.

-Recommended shortcut: Use completion prefix `dia`.
+Recommended shortcut: ⌃D or use the completion prefix, `dia`.

 ### dispatch_async() to Main Queue